Epsilon Energy (EPSN) Q1 2026 earnings summary

 Outlook and guidance

-Oil-weighted production growth is expected to accelerate in the second half of 2026 and continue into 2027, with new volumes exposed to higher oil prices.
+Oil-weighted production growth is expected to accelerate in the second half of 2026 and continue into 2027, supported by new wells in the Permian and Powder River Basins.

-CapEx to increase over the next three quarters, supporting growth while maintaining a target leverage profile of 1x-1.5x net debt to adjusted EBITDA.
+CapEx will increase over the next three quarters to drive growth, while maintaining a target leverage profile of 1x-1.5x net debt to adjusted EBITDA.

 Management expects current cash, available borrowings, and operating cash flow to meet requirements for at least the next 12 months.